March 20, 2017

 READING: Bringing everything together to capture the essence of a high school senior; engagement and expression; observing and documenting the moments in-between; showcasing their personality; utilizing social media and how to start a senior model program.

 ASSIGNMENT: Photograph a senior/model, putting into action all of the tips given throughout the course.
 Choose a location with a variety of areas to work within, experiment with multiple lighting conditions.
 Focus on shooting each pose multiple ways, capturing a range of expressions.
-Submit a gallery of 20 edited images for critique.
+Submit a gallery of your favorite 5 edited images from the session for critique.

 **Video + Images from this shoot will be included in the Week One materials!
 Learn all about how I work a location and photograph multiple poses in one space.
 This entire session took place working around one downtown office building.
 Behind the scenes video, commentary and a complete breakdown of each area is included!
 Want to learn more?
 Register today!